xlnwel/blog/docs/_posts/2019-01-07-statistic-learning.md

 \end{align}
 $$

 MLE provides a good approximation to Bayesian and MAP learning when the dataset is large, because the data swamps the prior distribution over the latents, but it can be problematic with small datasets, which could be further excerbated when the dataset is small enough that some events have not yet been observed — the ML hypothesis assign zero probability to those events.
-Various tricks are used to avoid this problem, such as initializing the counts for each event to $$ 1 $$ instead of $$ 0 $$, but these are mostly a hack.
+Various tricks are used to avoid this problem, such as initializing the counts for each event to \\( 1 \\) instead of \\( 0 \\), but these are mostly a hack.

 In general MLE could be solved by a standard process as follows

-1. Write the log likelihood of the data as a function of parameter(s): $$ \log p(\mathcal D\vert z) $$
+1. Write the log likelihood of the data as a function of parameter(s): \\( \log p(\mathcal D|z) \\)
 2. Compute the gradients with respective to each parameter
 3. Find the parameter values such that the gradients are zero (do gradient descent, or calculate it directly if the problem is simple)

 ## A Connection Between Statistic Learning and Neural Networks

-To build a connection between statistic learning and neural networks, we first change the name convention, replacing the latent variables $$ z $$ with parameters $$ \theta $$.
+To build a connection between statistic learning and neural networks, we first change the name convention, replacing the latent variables \\( z \\) with parameters \\( \theta \\).
 For better illustration, we take supervised learning as examples throughout the discussion.

 In supervised learning, we generally have the objective